8 Things I Wish I'd Done Differently on My Crohn's Disease Journey

-What I wish I'd done when I was diagnosed with Crohn's
+What I wish I'd done after my Crohn's diagnosis

 1. I wish I'd not tried to fight it by myself

-3. I wish I'd let people know earlier how hard I was finding it
+3. I wish I'd let people know I was struggling after my Crohn's diagnosis

 I carried on as if nothing would change for a long time.
 In fact, I carried on as if things were better because I knew what I was dealing with now.
 But it wasn't, it was hard and I wish I'd been more open.
 I wish I'd said I couldn't come out that day, that I was scared, that I couldn't eat anything on the menu without being terrified of a bathroom trip and that I needed rest.